datalad/datalad.org/content/pages/get_datalad.rst

 .. _pip: https://pip.pypa.io/en/stable/

-In addition, it is necessary to have a recent version of git-annex_ installed, which is not set up automatically when using the pip method.
+There is one additional dependency — git-annex_ — that is not installed automatically when using pip.
+Be sure to have a recent version of git-annex installed on your system.

 .. _git-annex: http://git-annex.branchable.com